ossrs/go-oryx-lib/gmoryx/README.md

 # GMORYX

-The GMORYX(GOMOBILE ORYX) is a API adapter, by gomobile for Android or iOS.
+The GMORYX(GOMOBILE ORYX) is a API adapter to use [go-oryx-lib](https://github.com/ossrs/go-oryx-lib) in Android or iOS.

 - [x] AndroidExample, The example for Android.